A Mutual Information-based Metric for Temporal Expressivity and Trainability Estimation in Quantum Policy Gradient Pipelines: Main Results

-\end{definition} In short, MI-TET can be interpreted as the conditional mutual information between the action $A$ and the discretized reward signal $\Tilde{Y}$ with the conditioning on the state $S$.
+\end{definition} In short, \(\mathrm{MI\text{-}TET}_{\mathrm{inst}}(\theta)\) measures the conditional mutual information between the action and the discretized reward-related signal at the current policy parameter \(\theta\), after averaging across time steps through the auxiliary index \(J\).
+This is the version of MI-TET that appears in the trainability theorem below.

 First, one might ask why this discretization process is necessary.
 The primary motivation is to ensure a robust and computationally simple metric.
 In many reinforcement learning tasks, the action is often given to be discrete while the $Y$ is often continuous, instead; this is because the reward function $R$ is often taken to be continuous.
-If we were to use the continuous variable $Y$ directly, calculating the mutual information $I(A; Y | S)$ would first require us to estimate the underlying continuous probability density (e.g. $p(y | a, s)$).
-This step is not reachable by itself, rather forcing us to employ complex methods like Kernel Density Estimation (KDE), using the captured samples.
-This adds significant computational overhead for estimating our MI-TET $I(A; \Tilde{Y} | S)$, thus making the online tracking process of MI-TET unfeasible.
+If we were to use the continuous variable $Y$ directly, calculating the mutual information $I(A; Y | \bar S)$ would first require us to estimate the underlying continuous probability density (e.g. $p(y | a, \bar s)$).
+This step is not reachable by itself, rather forcing us to employ complex methods like Kernel Density Estimation (KDE) or other function approximation tools such as Neural Networks.
+Whichever method we use, this would add significant computational overhead for estimating $I(A; \Tilde{Y} | \bar S)$, thus making the online tracking of MI-TET unfeasible.

 Moreover, even if $Y$ is given to be discrete, there exist some chances that $A$ and $Y$ might not \emph{match} that well; for instance, $Y$ is already divided into much more segments than $A$ is.
 This would make the given value of the mutual information become almost near to zero, since only sparse number of samples might be included into each bin of the histogram.